tenox7/tenoxvga/README.md

 Case Dimensions: 85mm x 41mm x 21mm
 ```

+## Ordering

+You can currently purchase board from [Legacy Pixels](https://www.legacypixels.com/atari)

 ## Credits:
 * Copyright © 2013 by Antoni Sawicki <as@tenoware.com>
 * The device was designed and manufactured by MSDUS http://www.msdus.com/